Shopify/cli/packages/cli/README.md

   Creates a new "theme block" (https://shopify.dev/docs/themes/architecture/blocks) in your local theme directory.

   The block is created in the `blocks` directory with the basic structure needed, including schema and settings.

-  You can specify the type of block to generate using the `--type` flag.
-The block will be created with appropriate default settings based on the type.
 ```

 ## `shopify theme generate section`